Anarchism in the Netherlands: 19th century

 The socialists and anarchists were repressed by the state, in 1893, 53 of them were in prison.
 Nieuwenhuis was active as a speaker especially in Friesland and won many workers to his socialist ideas.
 The Frisian village of Appelscha was founded in 1827, with the influx of thousands of workers who were urgently needed for peatland colonization.
 The strikes of 1888 were the beginning of organized workers' uprisings in the Netherlands and the village was considered a stronghold of radical socialism and anarchism.
 During a strike in 1888, the first small trade union was founded in Friesland, De Eendracht, which worked regionally and had Bruin Tjibbes Bruinsma as its chairman.
 The striking workers demonstrated with a red flag and the words gelijkheid, vrijheid en broederschap.
 Subsequent labor strikes were coordinated, and workers fought for a written agreement on their working conditions.

 In 1855 the magazine De Dageraad appeared.
 In October 1856, the editorial team founded the freethinkers association De Dageraad.
 This association arose out of an interest in founding an organized freethinker movement and, from 1879 onwards, focused on issues such as emancipation, universal suffrage, anti-militarism, homosexuality and the separation of church and state.
 De Dageraad wanted to be autonomous in thinking and acting in the scientific, ethical and political fields.
 It edited the magazines De Vrijdenker (from 1945 to 1958) and Bevrijdend Denk (from 1959 to 1963).
 From 1957, the association continued to work under the name Vrijdenkersvereniging De Vrije Gedachte.
 The name came from Franz Wilhelm Junghuhn.
 De Vrije Gedachte ("The Free Thought") has been working with the Humanistisch Verbond since 1957.
 De Dageraad members were mainly socialists, liberals and anarchists.

 The Coöperatieve Broodbakkerij (bread baker's cooperative), known under the name Volharding was inspired by the first cooperatives in Ghent, the so-called volksbakkerijen, which were founded by Belgian socialists during the great famine.
-In a major article in Recht voor Allen in January 1880, written by F.D.
-Nieuwenhuis, reference was made to the cooperatives in Belgium.
+In a major article in Recht voor Allen in January 1880, written by Nieuwenhuis, reference was made to the cooperatives in Belgium.
 This led to the establishment of De Volharding in Groningen.
 Later these cooperative extended to The Hague, Amsterdam, Rotterdam and Heerlen, among other cities.
 Frans Drion and Bartholomeus van Ommeren worked in the bread baker's cooperative.